 6. A Weatherproof day-Backpack

 You will use your backpack for all your walks and hikes, I don’t think a day went past when we didn’t use our backpack!
-If you can get hold of a weatherproof one, even better!
+If you can get hold of a waterproof backpack one, even better!
 But if not, consider chucking your camera and phones in a plastic ziplock bag for extra protection.
 Your backpack will come in use when you might need to layer down once you warm up, it will hold your water bottle, camera equipment and snacks!

 7. Water Bottle